TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 None of these are candidates for a beauty contest; all of them however are made with one thought in mind, FileMaker as the single source of truth, a high level of conformity across your solution, natively on all accounts.
 The intended use is for these stylesheets to serve as a quick starting point for generating a native interface with FileMaker as the single source of truth and high conformity across your solution.

-No recrods required; however exporting a random record may give you extra data to work with.
+No records required; however exporting a random record may give you extra data to work with.

+### CRUD is often confusing

+as CRUD only contains 4 letters; here is a good read on the difference between the 2 Us in CRUD; namely PATCH and PUT: https://stackoverflow.com/questions/28459418/rest-api-put-vs-patch-with-real-life-examples#34400076 and https://stackoverflow.com/questions/28459418/rest-api-put-vs-patch-with-real-life-examples/39338329#39338329

-### This is a PoC( Proof of Concept )
+## This is a PoC( Proof of Concept )

 Note adding a layout name in the FMPXMLRESULT export; before translating using this XSLT, will make the output more complete.